BottomsNode/SCT_ML_3/README.md

   This project is licensed under the MIT License.

 ### How to Use
-  - `Save this content in a file named `README.md` in the root directory of your project./`
+  - Save this content in a file named `README.md` in the root directory of your project.